WebAssembly/component-model/design/mvp/Explainer.md

 passed across component boundaries.
 By way of metaphor to operating systems, handles are analogous to file descriptors, which are stored in a table and may only be used indirectly by untrusted user-mode processes via their integer index in the table.

 In the Component Model, handles are lifted-from and lowered-into `i32` values that index an encapsulated per-component-instance *handle table* that is maintained by the canonical function definitions described [below](#canonical-definitions).
+In the future, handles could be backwards-compatibly lifted and lowered from [reference types]  (via the addition of a new `canonopt`, as introduced [below](#canonical-abi)).

 The uniqueness and dropping conditions mentioned above are enforced at runtime by the Component Model through these canonical definitions.
 The `typeidx` immediate of a handle type must refer to a `resource` type (described below) that statically classifies the particular kinds of resources the handle can point to.

 #### Specialized value types